Breaking The Ice: Video Segmentation for Close-Range Ice-Covered Waters: Results and Discussion

 Inference results on occlusion-free data are shown in Figure~\ref{fig:test_results}, denoted ``None''.
 The performance of both models are similar, each maintaining a strong ability to segment the various classes within the dataset.
 The improvement of UPerFlow is provided in certain `corner cases' of the test dataset.
 For example, UPerFlow demonstrates an apparent reduction in misclassifications caused by the reflection of the iceberg in the water.
 Additionally, it better classifies the region above the iceberg, preferring to identify the region as brash ice, rather than erroneously continuing the iceberg prediction to the horizon.
 This suggests that the optical flow network’s understanding of coherent objects plays a critical role in aiding the segmentation process.
 By recognizing the iceberg as a distinct object, the optical flow network likely helps the segmentation network generate more accurate predictions in these challenging areas.

 However, the model still exhibits some errors.
 Due to inaccuracies in optical flow, the network tends to generate erroneous predictions near image and object boundaries.
 For instance, in Figure~\ref{fig:test03uperflow}, the network misclassifies the ice floe adjacent to the ship.
 Similarly, Figure~\ref{fig:test43uperflow} illustrates how the network misclassifies the iceberg at the edge of the image.
-Despite these errors, they are relatively minor compared to the network's improved ability to handle corner cases and occlusions.
+However, these errors are rare, and they are relatively minor compared to the network's improved ability to handle corner cases and occlusions.